awslabs/seed-farmer/docs/source/bootstrapping.md

   -p, --project TEXT              Project identifier -t, --trusted-principal TEXT    ARN of Principals trusted to assume the
                                   Toolchain Role
-  -b, --permission-boundary TEXT  ARN of a Managed Policy to set as the
+  -b, --permissions-boundary TEXT  ARN of a Managed Policy to set as the
                                   Permission Boundary on the Toolchain Role --as-target / --not-as-target   Optionally also bootstrap the account as a Target account  [default: not-as-target]